-- First draft: as you write the first draft, focus on getting your ideas on the page.
+- First draft: As you write the first draft, focus on getting your ideas on the page.
 Don’t go back and revise at all.
-In fact, don’t even re-read what you’ve written unless you absolutely have to in order to get your bearings.
+In fact, don’t even reread what you’ve written unless you absolutely must in order to get your bearings.

-- Review: go through your draft and make notes about large problems that have to be addressed.
-You might have to rename some characters, conduct research so you get the facts right, move large sections around, or make major changes to the narrative.
+- Review: Go through your draft and make notes about large problems that need to be addressed.
+You might need to rename some characters, conduct research so you get the facts right, move large sections around, or make major changes to the narrative.

-- Revise: read through your draft again, making changes as you go.
+- Revise: Read through your second draft, making changes as you go.
 Tighten up the dialogue, smooth out the descriptions, check for sentence flow and word choice.
 You might do focused revisions: one for dialogue, one for fact-checking, one for double-checking your descriptions.

 How Much Do You Rewrite?